HiagoVenancio/kaizen_challenge/README.md

 ---

+PS:

-PS: It seems that all timers is out of date, so it wont have the timer decreasing, but was implemented.
+- It seems that all timers is out of date, so it wont have the timer decreasing, but was implemented.
+- If the API had an icon for the sports, I would have displayed it.